MrWolfZ/simplux/recipes/basics/getting-started/README.md

   // this name uniquely identifies our module
   name: 'counter',

-  // this value determines the shape of our state
+  // we use a simple number as the state
   initialState: {
     counter: 0,
   },